becoming-an-ally/about/index.markdown

 Support the Black community by <a href="https://vocalmajority.github.io/support/">proactively seeking out their businesses</a>.

-Support the Black community by <a href="https://vocalmajority.github.io/educate/">educating oneself to their challenges and perspective</a>.
+Support the Black community by <a href="https://vocalmajority.github.io/educate/">educating oneself on racial oppression</a>.

 ___